aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 **Outputs:**

 - A structured EOS configuration file in yaml format.
 This provides the following benefits:
-  - First, this allows to naturally detect duplicate entries from input, as yaml dictionaries don't process duplicate keys.
+  - First, this allows us to naturally detect duplicate entries from inputs, as yaml dictionaries don't process duplicate keys.
   - Leverage the structured data to create eos cli configuration.
   - Leverage the structured data to create end user documentation.
   - Leverage the structured data for pre and post fabric tests.